kubevirt/kubevirt.github.io/_posts/2019-10-09-KubeVirt_k8s_crio_from_scratch.md

 k8s-test.local# cp bin/* /opt/cni/bin/
 ```

-The cgroup manager has to be changed in the CRI-O configuration from the value of `systemd` to `cgroupfs`, to get it done, the file `/etc/crio/crio.conf` has to be edited and the variable `cgroup_manager` has to be replaced from its original value of `systemd` to `cgroupfs` (it could be already set it up to that value, in that case this step can be skiped):
+The cgroup manager has to be changed in the CRI-O configuration from the value of `systemd` to `cgroupfs`, to get it done, the file `/etc/crio/crio.conf` has to be edited and the variable `cgroup_manager` has to be replaced from its original value of `systemd` to `cgroupfs` (it could be already set it up to that value, in that case this step can be skipped):

 ```
 k8s-test.local# vim /etc/crio/crio.conf